86992/IT5016_Assesment3-20240026/readme.md

 Dynamic Story: Mention if the game has a branching narrative based on player choices.
 Randomized Elements: Discuss any random events or room layouts that add replay value.
 Puzzle-solving: If applicable, mention puzzles players encounter and solve during the game.
+Encourage others to contribute to the game's development:

+Forking: Provide instructions on how to fork the repository.
+Improvements: Suggest areas where contributors can help, such as adding new rooms, items, or features.
+Pull Requests: Explain how to submit pull requests with changes or enhancements.